Motivations & Options

-What’s your five-year plan?
-No matter where you are in your life’s journey today, something’s going to change, hopefully, for the better.
-Now’s your time to review your strategies and drive your destiny.
+Got a five-year plan?
+No matter where we are in life’s journey, something’s going to change, hopefully, for the better.
+Now’s the time to create strategies and visualize our destiny.

-From many dozens of interviews with Boomers in the process of re-staging their environment in a new location, the conversation launches with talk about the long- term financial assessments, like value propositions associated with cost-of-living and tax implications.
+From many dozens of interviews with Boomers in the process of staging their environment in a new location, the conversation launches with talk about the long-term financial assessments, like value propositions associated with cost-of-living and tax implications.
 The dialogue expands quickly to expert healthcare resources, safety, fitting-in, altruism and easy living, with a good dose of odyssey travel adventure.
-My mantra: being well, being happy.
+In a nut-shell: being well, being happy.

-New definitions of retiring have amplified the options to include unretire.
-Perhaps most fascinating is the retiring Boomer motivation to start/move a business, an entrepreneurial passion bounding across the Carolinas.
-Support organizations and incubators are sprouting to serve those seeking comprehensive assistance.
+New definitions of retiring have amplified the options to include unretire, that not-so-rare Boomer motivation to start/move a business, an entrepreneurial passion that’s evident across the Carolinas.
+Support organizations and business incubators are sprouting to serve those seeking comprehensive assistance.

 CRESSWIND CHARLESTON |